Bus crash kills at least 20 people in Peru’s Andes

 Twenty injured people were taken to hospitals, he added, as rescue teams worked to recover bodies from the crash site.

+“The area is difficult to access for the emergency services,” Valderrama also told the AFP news agency, adding that an investigation was underway to determine the cause of the crash.

-Photos shared by Peruvian news outlets and on social media showed a damaged bus lying on its side in a grassy area.
+Photos shared by Peruvian news outlets and on social media showed a damaged bus lying on its side in a grassy area, with debris strewn on the ground.

 Deadly bus crashes are common on Peru’s precarious mountain roads.